hhariri/hhariri.github.io/_posts/2017-04-09-kotlin-on-raspberry-pi.md

 <br/>
-I decided to give it a whirl and see what it takes to get a simple Hello World! running on the Raspberry Pi, which has been sitting in my desk draw for months now (albeit with a custom-made lego box)
+I decided to give it a whirl and see what it takes to get a simple Hello World! running on the Raspberry Pi, which has been sitting in my desk draw for months now (albeit with a custom-made Lego box)

 <br/>
 ![Raspberry Pi 2]({{ site.images }}/kotlin-rpi-1.jpg)